Best Lure of All Time – Curl Tail Grub

 Popping Cork for Snapping Bait

 This method goes the extra mile by giving your presentation the appearance of schooling bait.
 While retrieving your float + jig + grub combo, “pump” the combination by driving the cork down a few inches into the water, pausing, and reeling in a foot or so.
 This action imitates the scattering of bait fish or shrimp.
-The area you are targeting is so shallow, the bait panics against the surface in only a few feet of water.
+Use this method to target shallow areas, as the bait appears to panic against the surface when only in a few feet of water.
 If there is a lot of bait, which is what you are trying to show, they will break the surface of the water, causing ripples and a small wake in their panic.
 Your popping cork or clicking float delivers a panicked school of bait.
 Check out this video to learn more about fishing a popping cork.

 What color grub should I use?